Nicaraguan Canal and Development Project: Financing

-Project costs were estimated in the region of $40 billion to $50 billion Beside private money provided by Wang at the start-up, further influx of financial support was expected from investors.
+Project costs were estimated in the region of $40 billion to $50 billion.
+Beside private money provided by Wang at the start-up, further influx of financial support was expected from investors.
 An IPO was reported to be in preparation by the end of 2014.
-XCMG, a state-owned Chinese construction company would have provided machinery and take 1.5% to 3% of HKND shares in return.
+XCMG, a state-owned Chinese construction company would have provided machinery and taken 1.5% to 3% of HKND shares in return.

 By the end of 2014, no major investors had been named.
 There had been speculation that the Chinese government would provide financial backing for the project, but China, as well as Wang, denied this.
 Wang lost nearly 85% of his wealth during the 2015 Chinese stock market crash, according to the Bloomberg Billionaires Index.
 In addition, Wang has had a string of setbacks for projects around the world since 2014.
 The economic development potential for the canal project is relatively measurable with Panama; however, the World Bank describes the country of Nicaragua as the second poorest in Latin America and the Caribbean.
 The World Bank has compiled a data list of projects that the impoverished nation has on record and the majority of the efforts are geared towards infrastructure and agricultural needs, but there is no explicit title project that would support the canal line of effort.

 Wang admitted that the project has financial, political, and engineering risks.
 With the high cost of the project that independently has been estimated to be about $100 billion, it was not fully funded.
 The project was expected in 2014 to be completed in 2020, but Stratfor, an analyst agency, stated then that was an "unrealistic goal."

 While the Nicaraguan National Bank reserves served as collateral on the part of Nicaragua, HKND had no such potential liability.

-Following financial difficulties, HKND finally closed its Headquarter offices in China in April 2018, leaving no forwarding address or telephone numbers to be reached.